Frequently Asked Questions

 7. Will you blurb my book?

 If your book is under contract for publication and you think I might be interested in reading it, please contact me via my agent.
-I tend to like dark SFF — fantasy, sci-fi or even horror — with strong worldbuilding and unlikeable protagonists.
-If you are a queer author, please feel free to email me directly.
+I tend to like dark SFF and historical, with strong worldbuilding and unlikeable protagonists.
+If you are a queer author with a small press, please feel free to email me directly.

 8. Will there be another book in The Seafarer’s Kiss series?